Bioconductor/bioconductor.org/content/help/newsletters/2015_October.md

 ### the ellipsis

-In `R`, the ellipsis (...) is used to allow a variable number of arguments to be passed to a function.
+In `R`, the ellipsis (...) is used to pass a variable number of arguments to a function.
 A common question from developers writing their own S4 generics is when (and why) to include the ellipsis in the function signature.
 Herv&eacute; answered a recent
 [post on